AudiusProject/audius-protocol/service-commands/README.md

 **Before you begin:**
 - Install tools: `docker`, `docker-compose`, `node`.
+- If you are on Linux, it is possible that your kernal might have updated without a reboot.
+Reboot to ensure that docker does not have kernel related issues.
 - Clone the [audius-protocol](https://github.com/AudiusProject/audius-protocol) repo.
 - `export` the environment variable `PROTOCOL_DIR` to point to the cloned `protocol` repo.